oelarnes/spells/README.md

 >>>spells.summon('BLB')
 ...[output here]
 ```
 **spells** is not affiliated with 17Lands.
-Please review the Usage Guidelines for 17lands data before using **spells**. **spells** is free and open-source, please consider controbuting and feel free to make use of the source code under the terms of the MIT license.
+Please review the Usage Guidelines for 17lands data before using **spells**. **spells** is free and open-source; please consider controbuting and feel free to make use of the source code under the terms of the MIT license.

 ## spells:
 - Uses polars for high-performance, multi-threaded, chunked aggregations of large datasets